boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Example: Execute a python command in an interpreter instance "MyInstance"

-The following example shows how to execute a python command script in n script interpreter instance "MyInstance".
+The following example shows how to execute a python command script in n script interpreter instance `MyInstance`.
 The corresponding instance has to be present and in state `INIT` or `READY` ([see state machine](https://docs.automation.boschrexroth.com/document/version/1.0/R911403767_ctrlX-CORE_-Base_-1_-en_US/chapter/metadata.boschrexroth.de~iiDC~Topic-0e3a24c48bafe9140a347e880b4e0362-2-en-US~en/?sel=AwegjCAs6tqyATALmAGlBaYHyk5RAdiA)).

 ![example-interpreter-python-execute-command.png](./images/example-interpreter-python-execute-command.png)
 ![example-interpreter-python-execute-command-dashboard.png](./images/example-interpreter-python-execute-command-dashboard.png)